joelouthan/theologic.us/content/posts/4-study-genesis/2022-01-06-study-genesis10.md

 God expounds and elaborates on *how* he will make things right

-But the nations--the descendants of Ham and Japheth--were judged for their wickedness and depravity and they were torn down.
+But the nations--even including the descendants of Shem and Japheth--were judged for their wickedness and depravity and they were torn down.

->Ezekiel 12-35
+Read Ezekiel 12-35.
+The prophet Ezekiel prophesies the end of the nations around Israel and then including judgments against Israel.
+All of those judgments came true.

 The kingdoms out of the lineage of Christ was also judged for their wickedness